NSCU-CSC517/LearningRails/RubyExercises/collection_operators/README.md

 # Collection Operators in Ruby
-This folder contains exercises and corresponding solutions for Collection Operators in Ruby.
+This folder contains exercises and corresponding solution for Collection Operators in Ruby.

 ## Exercise
 To share exercise with students, provide them with content of the `exercise/` directory of the desired exercise (if